DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 inset_text:
   still-time-to-apply:
     title: Still time to apply
-    text: There's still time to apply and start teacher training this September.
+    text: There's still time to apply and start teacher training this September <a href="/landing/still-time-to-apply">Learn more and find your postgraduate teacher training course</a>.
-    <a href="/landing/still-time-to-apply">Learn more and find your postgraduate teacher training course</a>.
+    color: grey
 ---

 $still-time-to-apply$